Photo by James Barr on Unsplash

 How to reduce your risk

-This is perhaps one of the biggest risk factors when it comes to back pain.
+Being overweight is perhaps one of the biggest risk factors when it comes to back pain.
 Carrying extra weight burdens joints unnecessarily and is a leading cause of osteoarthritis, along with ageing.
 Excess weight around the middle shifts our centre of gravity and puts pressure on the lower back, increasing the risk of muscle strain or spinal injury.

 Being overweight at the time of a back injury significantly slows the healing process.
 This is particularly important in the case of a herniated disk, especially if surgery is required.
 Being overweight at the time of injury can lead to a vicious cycle, because back pain prevents people from exercising, which leads to more weight gain, which ultimately leads to more back pain.